Benford's Curse: Tracing Digit Bias to Numerical Hallucination in LLMs: Introduction

 Benford’s Law~\cite{benford}, a striking statistical phenomenon, was first observed in 1881 by astronomer Simon Newcomb, who noticed that the earlier pages of logarithmic tables—those starting with digit \texttt{1}—were more worn than others~\cite{NewcombNoteOT}.
 This empirical observation was later formalized by physicist Frank Benford in 1938, who verified the pattern across over 20 diverse datasets~\cite{benford1938law}.
 Benford’s Law states that the probability that a number begins with digit $d \in \{1, \dots, 9\}$ is given by $P(d) = \log_{10}(1 + \frac{1}{d})$.
 This implies that digit \texttt{1} occurs as the leading digit in about 30\% of cases, while digit \texttt{9} appears less than 5\%.
 This law has since been observed across various domains such as economic records, scientific measurements, and population statistics, and thus naturally emerges in human-written text~\cite{benford,benfordforensicaccounting,benfordelection}.
 Given this ubiquity, it is natural to ask whether the pretraining corpora of LLMs, which are largely composed of web-scraped data, also reflect this skewed digit distribution.
 If so, could LLMs internalize such patterns during training, and might this lead to a form of \textit{digit bias} that contributes to \textit{numerical hallucinations}, even on otherwise simple numerical reasoning tasks?

 To investigate this question, we begin by examining the digit distribution in the Olmo-mix-1124 pretraining corpus~\cite{olmo2024} and confirm a strong digit skew consistent with Benford’s Law.
 To test whether this corpus-level skew propagates into model behavior, we construct a diagnostic benchmark with uniformly distributed ground-truth digits, eliminating task-induced priors.
 Empirical results show that LLMs consistently overgenerate smaller digits, despite uniform targets.
-Further analysis reveals that when the model generates incorrect answers, the distribution of first error digits exhibits an even stronger skew toward smaller values.
-To better understand the underlying mechanisms, we analyze the model’s internal representations.
+Further analysis reveals that when the model generates incorrect answers, the distribution of first error digits(e.g., for ground truth 758 and prediction 714, the first error digit is 1) exhibits an even stronger skew toward smaller values.
+To better understand the underlying mechanisms, we analyse the model’s internal representations.
 First, we apply the Logit Lens~\cite{logitlens} to trace how digit preferences evolve across layers and find that the preference for smaller digits often emerges strongly in the later layers.
 Second, we disentangle the contributions of FFN and self-attention, finding that the bias is primarily driven by the FFN.
-Third, by quantifying the digit selectivity of FFN neurons, we find that their aggregated preferences form a long-tailed distribution favoring smaller digits, closely mirroring the statistics of the pretraining corpus.
+Third, by quantifying the digit selectivity of FFN neurons, we find that their aggregated preferences form a skewed distribution favouring smaller digits, closely mirroring the statistics of the pretraining corpus.
 Motivated by these insights, we explore a lightweight neuron-level intervention that prunes a small set of biased neurons.
 This intervention can partially mitigate overgeneration and correct certain hallucinated outputs, offering further evidence of the causal role digit bias plays in numerical hallucination.